 Macadamia Nut Oil

 Macadamia nut oil is rich in many vitamins and essential fatty acids.
 It’s one of the highest sources of palmitoleic acid (omega-7), which occurs naturally in younger skin but decreases as we age.
-Palmitoleic acid supports healthy skin cell membranes and helps keep skin smooth.
+Palmitoleic acid helps keep skin smooth.
 Because of that, it’s a popular anti-aging aid.
 Macadamia nut oil is another thick oil, but its moisturizing benefits penetrate deeply, and it doesn’t leave a noticeable greasy residue.

 Okay, technically not an oil, but cocoa butter works as a carrier oil for essential oils.
 Cocoa butter is intensely moisturizing and has become popular for soothing even the most sensitive skin types.
 Be warned, though, that cocoa butter may clog pores on your face.